-Pathological complete response predictor of favorable breast cancer outcomeApril 2nd, 2014 in Cancer /
+Pathological complete response predictor of favorable breast cancer outcomeApril 2, 2014 in Medicine & Health / Cancer

 Results of EORTC trial 10994 appearing in the Annals of Oncology show that pathological complete response after neoadjuvant chemotherapy is an independent predictive factor of favorable clinical outcomes in all molecular subtypes of breast cancer.